mattwagl/fundbuero/README.md

 ### React

+* [nwb](https://github.com/insin/nwb) provides a toolkit for React, Preact & Inferno apps, React libraries and other npm modules for the web, with no configuration.
 * [Wrapping DOM libs](https://github.com/ryanflorence/react-training/blob/gh-pages/lessons/05-wrapping-dom-libs.md) explains how to make React work with traditional DOM libs.
 * [server-side-rendering](https://github.com/dimaip/server-side-rendering) is an interactive guide to server-side rendering with Webpack, React, React.
 * [react-bits](https://github.com/vasanthk/react-bits/) is a compilation of React Patterns, techniques, tips and tricks.